Why go all the way to the tropics to sip on an exotic fruit drink?

 Most super-fruits get their "super" label from antioxidants, molecules that fight free radicals.

-These cell-damaging chemicals emerge from nearly everything our bodies do that involves oxygen, including digesting and breathing.
+These cell-damaging chemicals emerge from nearly everything our bodies do that involves oxygen.

 Our cells make some antioxidant defenses on their own, but plants make far more.